uadmin/uadmin/docs/tutorial/part2.rst

 |

 Go back to the main.go.
-Replace TODO{} to models.TODO{} in the uAdmin.Register. "models." was added before TODO{} because the TODO struct is located on todo.go in the models folder.
+Replace Todo{} to models.Todo{} in the uAdmin.Register. "models." was added before Todo{} because the Todo struct is located on todo.go in the models folder.

 .. code-block:: go